 For the prompt: "The capital of France is ..."

-They can be confusing, so imagine you're ordering lunch.
+These two are often confused, and I struggled with the difference myself until I started thinking about them in everyday terms.
+The lunch analogy helped me internalise when each strategy makes sense and why their behaviour feels so different in practice.
 With top‑k sampling, it's like a fixed menu where you always see exactly, say, five dish options, regardless of how popular or varied they are.
 No matter the day or how tastes change, you only choose from those five predetermined dishes.

 With top‑p sampling, it's more like a dynamic buffet.
 Instead of a fixed number of options, you choose from all the dishes that together account for, say, 90% of what people typically order.
 On a day when a couple of dishes are extremely popular, your choices might be limited to just three items.